Nick Cordero’s COVID-19 Recovery Progress Hits ‘Numbers We Haven’t Seen In A While,’ Says Wife Amanda Kloots

 Unfortunately, Amanda explained, this is not currently an option for Nick.

 She said that the doctors do not think he is strong enough to handle and survive a transplant.
 She said it’s just not a possibility right now as Nick remains very weak.
-Amanda did say that this might be something they look at again down the road.
+However, Amanda did say that this might be an option down the road.
 For now, however, it’s not something they can pursue.

 Nick’s battle against COVID-19 began at the end of March and he is still in the ICU at Cedars-Sinai hospital in Los Angeles.
 He’s fighting hard, but it seems he’s not necessarily out of the woods yet.
 Amanda will surely update people again after this next treatment as the family’s fans continue to root for his full recovery.